Scaling your tracing deployment

-This topic provides instructions for scaling the OpenTelemetry Collector deployment for tracing in Kubernetes.
+This topic provides instructions for scaling the OpenTelemetry Collector deployment for tracing, metrics, or logs in Kubernetes.

 Prerequisites